-Methylene Blue and Cancer
+Methylene Blue in Cancer Treatment

 Methylene blue, a centuries-old medicine dye, has recently gained interest for its potential role in cancer treatment.
 Originally known for treating infections and certain neurological conditions, researchers are now exploring its ability to target cancer cells.
 Some studies suggest that methylene blue may disrupt cancer cell metabolism, making it harder for tumors to grow and survive.
 It has also shown promise in enhancing the effects of radiation and chemotherapy.